 Whether you are a religious person or not, Fatima is absolutely worth being added to your Portugal itinerary.
 It’s a small town located in the North of Lisbon with a small population of people famous for its religious tourism and pilgrimages.
 This charming and picturesque town is visited by hundreds of tourists during in May, but smaller pilgrimages are held on the 12th and 13th of every month.

 There are many things you can do in Fatima, apart from visiting its Sanctuary.
 The town can be easily explored on foot so you can walk across the Hungarian Stations of the Cross which consists of 14 chapels built along a 3 kilometer stone walkway leading uphill to a marble monument of Christ on the cross.
 You can also visit the Homes of the Children and see what a typical Portugal life in a small town looks like.
-Fatima is an excellent place to get some spiritual inspiration, relax and charge your battery before visiting other busy and hectic places in Portugal.
+Additionally, don’t forget to explore the local shops and consider buying souvenirs such as the statue of Our Lady of Fatima, making it a memorable part of your visit.
+Fatima is an excellent place to get some spiritual inspiration, relax, and recharge your batteries before visiting other busy and hectic places in Portugal.

 Sanctuary of Fatima